agraharidheeraj/Easybank-Landing-Page/README.md

-# File Transfer pricing component
+# Easybank Landing Page Project

 ![Design preview for the File Transfer pricing component coding challenge](./design/desktop-preview.jpg)

-# Easybank Landing Page Project

 This is the README.md file for the Easybank Landing Page project.
 This document provides an overview of the project, its structure, and how to use it.

+## Live Link Here

+You can see the live demo of this project [here](https://easybank-landing-page-beta-seven.vercel.app/).

 ## Table of Contents
 - [Project Overview](#project-overview)